zthaiZ/go-time/.agent-os/product/mission.md

 ### Route-Specific Optimization

-Unlike general traffic apps, ETA Watcher focuses specifically on your frequently traveled routes, learning your patterns and providing targeted notifications for the journeys that matter most to you.
+Unlike general traffic apps, GoTime focuses specifically on your frequently traveled routes, learning your patterns and providing targeted notifications for the journeys that matter most to you.

 ## Key Features